brad-dallin/laptopchemistry/docs/_methods/2025-03-29-query-chembl-approved-small-molecule-drugs.md

 ### 5. **Preview All Columns in Molecule Dictionary**
 To see which columns are available in the molecule dictionary table, I ran this query.
-The molecule dictionary table contains much of the data about the drug information.
+The molecule dictionary table contains much of the drug information data.

 ```python
 sql_table = "molecule_dictionary"